 inventory of Saratoga houses for sale is way down compared to a more normal December (see inventory table below)

 the sale to list price ratio moved down to just 100% in January.
 December and January are usually the softest months of the year, so this is not surprising.

-How’s the Saratoga California real estate market?
+How’s the Saratoga CA real estate market?

 Mid-century modern homes, including those designed by Joseph Eichler, dot the Silicon Valley & South Bay Area real estate landscape.
 There are probably more than 5,000 Eichlers in Santa Clara County altogether, plus all the other homes of that genre with the similar modern style, which was influenced by the ranch and prarie styles as well as the dramatic work by Frank Lloyd Wright (open beam ceilings, nearly flat roofs, lots of exposed wood & glass windows stretching from the floor to the ceiling).
 Eichlers, especially, put a premium on privacy from the street but open to the outdoors otherwise.

 Not every community in Santa Clara County has Eichler homes, but most have the mid-century modern style homes & neighborhoods.
 These homes vary from tiny, modest cottages of 1100 square feet to large & elegant houses of nearly 3,000 square feet, featuring big, central atriums or courtyards.
 (There are also some co-ops in the valley too.)
 The quality varies, as the homes were constructed by several different builders with different home buying budgets in mind.
 Real estate prices range from “entry level” to very expensive, depending on the location (city and schools), size of the home & lot, and condition of the property.
 Most of them are now about 50 years old, though some are a little younger.

 Some of the West Side Silicon Valley Communities which feature Eichler and Mid-Century Modern Homes